drts01/notes/stackedit/Mentor/Overview.md

  2. We provide an opportunity for parties to understand how they affect one another, with a facilitator.
 	 - Allow parties to express their feelings free of judgement.
  3. We encourage parties to reach their own resolution.
 If that appears unlikely, the mediator will make a decision on the best path forward.
- 3. If no satifactory resolution can be reached, we may need to part ways (tempararely or permentatly) It is okay that we are not all be compatible everyone.
+ 3. If no satisfactory resolution can be reached, we may need to part ways (tempararely or permentatly) It is okay that we are not all be compatible everyone.
 We encourage everyone to find communities where they can thrive.